Edison0621/Navyblue.Authentication/README.md

     "MobileSignInExpirationSeconds": 86400
   }
 ```
-**When use this in your project, you should use another BearerAuthKeys**
+**When use this package in your project, you should use another private key to replace the exsit key in BearerAuthKeys**
 # Release Note
 - 1.0.2